husinthewei/CIS530P/simple-baseline.md

 ### How to run
 1. Check requirements.txt for requirements and how to install
 2. With 530_test_data.json in the same directory as script, type `python simple-baseline.py > pred.json`
-3. Run scoring script on output and gold
+3. Run scoring script on output and gold `python score.py --goldfile data/y_test --predfile pred.json`

 ### Description of baseline
 The baseline model predicts four things: